Core Paediatric Residency Program

 - To provide graded responsibility and the acquisition of leadership skills.

-- To provide a diverse and inclusive environment with mentorship and experience that will allow each resident to achieve the goals outlined above.
+- To provide a diverse and inclusive environment with mentorship and experience that will allow each resident to achieve the goals outlined above, and where everyone belongs.

-Since July 1, 2008, all University of Toronto Residents entering PGY1 are required to complete the web-based PGCorED* core competency modules as part of their residency program certification.
+Since July 1, 2008 all University of Toronto Residents entering PGY1 are required to complete the web based PGCorED* core competency modules as part of their residency program certification.
 These modules provide the foundation for non-clinical roles for the RCPSC and CFPC Programs.
 These modules are focused for PGY1 and PGY2 trainees.
-Failure to complete the modules will delay the processing of Final In-Training Evaluation Reports (FITERs) and may constitute professional misconduct.
+Failure to complete the modules will delay processing of Final In-Training Evaluation Reports (FITERs) and may constitute professional misconduct.

 PGY-1